 To ensure timely and comprehensive monitoring of the dump, we have employed photogrammetry.
 The photogrammetric approach enables collecting comprehensive factual data as well as comparing the data to the available project data and drawings.

-Data Gathering for waste management with photogrammetry
+Data Gathering for Waste Management

 To gather the necessary data for the 3D model reconstruction of this waste pile, a DJI Phantom 4 Pro RTK drone was flown at an altitude of 101 meters.
 610 images were done using a 20-megapixel, 1-inch imaging sensor camera.
 Total flight time took 36 minutes.